-Oscars 2024 nominations – rolling list
+Oscars 2024 nominations – see the full list

 Best Visual Effects

-Best Documentary Short Subject
+Best Documentary Short Film

 Best Live Action Short Film